Aarnav-Tech/BetterRTX/README.md

 - Kelly’s RTX: https://discord.gg/stw2JGjbWm

 - BetterRTX Discord: https://discord.gg/minecraft-rtx-691547840463241267

+## Post Install
+1. `Settings > Video > Allow In-game Graphic Mode Switching` Make sure to enable this!
+2. As you can't select Ray-Tracing Option in the main menu only in-game due to this [bug](https://bugs.mojang.com/browse/MCPE/issues/MCPE-191513)
+3. Enable your resource pack (if downloaded any).
+4. Go to your world then, `Settings > Video > Select Ray Tracing`
+5. **ENJOY!**

 ## Support
 If you run into issues please drop me an email and i'll try to respond ASAP.